salsadigitalauorg/xb_metadata/web/modules/custom/experience_builder/docs/config-management.md

 - `component type`: see [`XB Components` doc](components.md)
 - `component tree`: see [`XB Data Model` doc](data-model.md)
 - `content type template`: the default `component tree` for a particular `content type`, which typically includes assigning the smallest units of `structured data` to particular `component input`s, and uses `configuration entity dependencies` to ensure the necessary `component`s are present
+- `Folders`: a way to organize components, patterns and code components into individual "Folders" on the client-side of XB
+- `Folder config entity`: stores a list of `items` of particular `configEntityTypeId`, currently limited to `component`, `pattern` and `js_component`
 - `PageRegion config entity`: stores a `component tree` for every `theme region` in a given Drupal theme
 - `Pattern config entity`: stores a `component tree` that allows Ambitious Site Builders to save common component composition patterns for Content Creators to reuse
 - `structured data`: see [`XB Data Model` doc](data-model.md)